About the awards

 - Patient stories demonstrating the benefit delivered

 - Provision of a model for good practice

 Initiatives can have been implemented at any time; there are no set timeframes that initiatives must fall between to be eligible for entry.
 Prior to judging, entries will be anonymised to ensure impartiality.*The Ophthalmology Honours are designed to recognise excellence within the ophthalmology community.
 Pharmaceutical company entries will not be accepted.

 Awards ceremonyWhen and where will the awards be presented?

-All shortlisted entrants will be notified in October 2017.
-Award winners will be announced at the Ophthalmology Honours ceremony, to which all short-listed entrants will be invited, on Wednesday 6th December 2017 at BMA House, London.
-Further details of the evening will be shared at a later date.
+All shortlisted entrants will be notified in October 2018.
+Award winners will be announced at the Ophthalmology Honours ceremony, to which all short-listed entrants will be invited.
+Details of the evening will be shared at a later date.

 Not enough recognition is given to those delivering excellent ophthalmology care.
 Having your initiative shortlisted by the judges is a way of highlighting the outstanding work being carried out and the efforts being made to advance patient care and improve the patient experience at your centre.
 All shortlisted entries will be presented with a framed certificate at the awards ceremony to take back to their organisation.

 “To be recognised by others for this multi-disciplinary approach to revamping the Glaucoma services, with very hard working colleagues, is gratifying; freeing up consultant clinic time to see high-risk patients has followed training and development of non-clinical staff.
 We have a wonderful team.”